 Spotlight on Opera

 This informative series features an engaging array of invited experts (including conductors, directors, and designers) and performances by our Gerdine Young Artists.
-Programs held at the Ethical Society at 9001 Clayton Road (63117) on Mondays May 4, 11, 18, and June 1 at 7:30 pm.
-Tickets for the full series are just $36 (for all four sessions), or $12 per session.
-Click here to buy tickets.
+Programs held at the Ethical Society at 9001 Clayton Road (63117) on on Mondays in May and June.
+Please check back closer to the 2016 season for more information!

 A Little Lunch Music

 These three free Monday noontime concerts present performances by the artists featured in main season productions.
-Click here for more information.
+Please check back closer to the 2016 season for more information!

 John D. Levy Master Classes

 Each year renowned artists share insights with Opera Theatre’s Gerdine Young Artists.
-Click here for more information.
+Please check back closer to the 2016 season for more information!

 Made possible by the Levy Family and presented in memory of John D. Levy, a founding board member of Opera Theatre.